AngryCarrot789/FramePFX/README.md

 This means that when you for example press F2 or CTRL+R while focused on a clip, there's a lot of data keys between the root window and the clip UI object, and so in the rename command, you have access to all of them; the editor, project, timeline, track and clip.
-Whereas if you just have the window focused and press a shortcut, you may only have the editor and project available; It's context sensitive, duh
+Whereas if you just have the window focused and press a shortcut, you may only have the editor and project available; It's context-sensitive, duh

 ### Shortcuts
 The shortcut system listens to inputs at an application level instead of receiving input from a specific window (however, a window can only really process shortcuts if it